greg-js/arch-wiki-md-repo/wiki/_content/Conky.md

 Now you can edit `~/.config/conky/conky.conf` to customize conky as you wish.
 For a few example configuration files, see [this page](https://github.com/brndnmtthws/conky/wiki/User-Configs).

 When editing your config file, you will see immediately the effect of any change as soon as you save it.
 There is no need to log out/log in your X session.
-So best is to test all kind of options, one by one, save the configuration file and see the change on your _conky_ window, and correct if your change is unappropriated.
+So best is to test all kind of options, one by one, save the configuration file and see the change on your _conky_ window, and correct if your change is inappropriate.

 One of the nice features of _conky_ is to pipe to your desktop some `/var/log/` files to read all kinds of log messages.
 Most of these files can only be read by `root`, but running _conky_ as `root` is not recommended, so you will need to add `_username_` to the `log` group: